Continue to site >

 The Fund’s Use of Option Contracts

-As part of the Fund’s synthetic covered put strategy, the Fund will purchase and sell a combination of standardized exchange-traded and FLexible EXchange® (“FLEX”) call and put option contracts that are based on the share price of the Underlying Security.
-The Fund will initially use only European FLEX options, but may also use options that are exercisable at any time (i.e. American style options contracts).
+As part of the Fund’s synthetic covered put strategy and synthetic covered put spread strategy, the Fund will purchase and sell a combination of standardized exchange-traded and FLexible EXchange® (“FLEX”) call and put option contracts that are based on the share price of the Underlying Security.
+The Fund may use European FLEX options as well as options that are exercisable at any time (i.e. American style options contracts).

 See the “Additional Information About the Fund” section for an overview of put and call option terminology.